georgia-tech-db/evadb/docs/source/overview/getting-started.rst

 Illustrative AI Query
 ---------------------

-Here is an illustrative `ChatGPT-based Sentiment Analysis` AI query focused on restaurant food reviews in EvaDB.
+Here is an illustrative EvaQL query that analyzes the sentiment of restaurant food reviews and responds to them.

 .. code-block:: sql

     --- This AI query analyses the sentiment of restaurant food reviews stored
-    --- in a database table and generates a response to negative food reviews --- using another ChatGPT call to address the concerns shared in the review
+    --- in a database table and generates a response to negative food reviews
+    --- using another ChatGPT call to address the concerns shared in the review SELECT
-    SELECT ChatGPT("Respond the the review with solution to address the reviewer's concern", review) FROM postgres_data.review_table
+        ChatGPT("Respond to the review with a solution to address the reviewer's concern", review)
+    FROM
+        postgres_data.review_table
+    WHERE
-    WHERE ChatGPT("Is the review positive or negative.
+        ChatGPT("Is the review positive or negative.
 Only reply 'positive' or 'negative'.", review) = "negative";

+More details on this usecase is available in the :ref:`Sentiment Analysis <sentiment-analysis>` page.

 Try out EvaDB by experimenting with the complete `sentiment analysis notebook on Colab <https://colab.research.google.com/github/georgia-tech-db/eva/blob/staging/tutorials/14-food-review-tone-analysis-and-response.ipynb>`_ 🙂

+.. include:: ../shared/design1.rst